By Johnny Rich –

 Wider participation and student contributions

-Don’t be mistaken however: the students would be contributing – probably just as much – but doing so indirectly.
-As the CBI would no doubt argue, higher taxes on employers will drive down graduate salaries to compensate.
+Don’t be mistaken though—students would be contributing—just as much, in fact—but just not quite in the same way.
+The CBI would undoubtedly argue that higher taxes on employers lead to lower wages.
 In other words, the total of pay and NI might be unaffected.
 This wouldn’t bother the graduates: ask any student whether they’d rather earn £27k five years after graduation and owe £40k, or earn £25k and owe nothing.
 I’ll give you odds they’ll plump for the latter.

 I said that students would probably contribute just as much.
 It is possible graduate pay would not fall.
-If Lord Leitch was right about the rising demand for graduates, the competition to recruit them may indeed keep their pay buoyant.
-If so, it would demonstrate that graduates really do offer sufficient value to their employers and, if that is indeed the case, it’s only fair (for their sake and their universities’) that they should be paid accordingly.
+But if Lord Leitch was right about the rising demand for graduates, the competition to recruit them may indeed keep their pay buoyant If so, it would demonstrate that graduates really do offer sufficient value to their employers and, if that is indeed the case, it’s only fair (for their sake and their universities’) that they should be paid accordingly.

 But what about the arts?
 What about social workers and nurses?
-Won’t universities stop offering these courses because they don’t command high salaries?
+Won’t universities stop providing these courses because they don’t command high salaries?

-Firstly, the pay gap between arts and STEM courses is not as significant as some people imagine and the demand for courses and the salaries paid for those graduates will be led by the labour market.
+Firstly, the gender pay gap for arts and STEM courses is not as significant as some people think and the demand for these types of graduates will be led by what employers are willing to pay.
 If the nation finds itself in need of nurses because universities don’t want to teach them, it would have to start paying higher salaries to attract people into the profession, making it more worthwhile to teach those courses.
 In the short term, for certain ‘reserved’ professions, it would be consistent with the idea of ‘the beneficiary pays’ if the Government subsidised such courses directly to maintain labour supply.
 After all, taxpayers do benefit from good nursing.

 Secondly, there are not endless numbers of students wanting to study STEM subjects.
 Universities have to respond to the supply of raw materials and they may find they can earn a better living teaching art history to students competing hard to join those courses than they can by churning out reluctant engineers.
-Arts courses cost much less to run and so, even with lower income, the financial margin may be greater.
+Arts courses cost much less to run, so again with a smaller income, the profit margin will still be high.

-There are of course other objections.
-Most can be answered.
-Some, probably, cannot.
-There is probably no perfect system of HE funding, but one thing is certain, the Government’s current plan is a cart hurtling down a track.
+Some objections have been raised but I can respond to most of them.
+There’s probably no perfect system for funding HE, but it is certain that one day HE will receive the funding it needs, the Government’s current plan is a cart hurtling down a track.
 The stakeholders – students, universities, employers and taxpayers – are four horses pulling the cart, but each has been harnessed in a different way, pulling against the others.
 Sooner or later, this cart is going to end up in pieces or in a ditch.
 Unless our solution gives everyone a reason to pull in the same direction, then it’s not a solution.